sunken1110/LeetCode-solutions/Solutions/C/3042-count-prefix-and-suffix-pairs-I/README.md

 [Problem Link](https://leetcode.com/problems/count-prefix-and-suffix-pairs-i/description)

 ## Intuition
-The task is to count a number of words which is both prefix and suffix of the other.
+The task is to count a number of words which is both prefix and suffix of the others.
 This is a simple brute-force search.

 ## Approach
 **Step-by-Step Process**